by KB Meniado

 That image of the tiny Fully Booked kept me up at night.
 Why did this happen?
 Why did Fully Booked let this happen?
 Why did SM do this?
 Was I not buying enough books?
 Were people not buying enough books??
 Is this the start of the end of the bookstore in the country?

 But the biggest question is that: Why do books always seem to be a lesser priority?
-And without bookstores (and libraries), this issue will only be magnified.
+And without bookstores (and libraries), this issue will only be magnified, worse, forgotten.
 This, my dear reader friends, is what I would like for us to discuss.
 Leave your thoughts in the comment section below! ☁